Velocity Jumps for Molecular Dynamics: Numerical method

 All these steps can be integrated in a classical multi-timestep framework.
 Let us say that $F_0$ is itself a sum of two distinct terms $F_0 = F_{0,0}+F_{0,1}$, where, for instance, $F_{0,1}$ corresponds to a slow-varying many-body force, that cannot be treated efficiently with velocity jumps, but that doesn't need to be computed as often as the fast-varying forces gathered in $F_{0,0}$.
 In that case, let $Q$ be the transition kernel corresponding to a splitting scheme (like BJAOAJB, CAOAC or C'J'AOAJ'C') associated to $\nabla U - F_{0,1}$ with a certain time-step $\delta$.
 Let $\Delta = n\delta$ (with n$\in 2\N$) be a larger time step.
 The principle of the JUMP-RESPA scheme is to use the following splitting: \begin{enumerate} \item $v\leftarrow v-\frac{\Delta}{2}M^{-1}F_{0,1}(x)$\,. \item Perform $n$ times the step $Q$ with time step $\delta$\,. \item $v\leftarrow v-\frac{\Delta}{2}M^{-1}F_{0,1}(x)$\,. \end{enumerate}

 This procedure can itself be iterated to include more different time steps, such as BAOAB-RESPA1~\cite{pushinglimits} that has three layers of time steps.
 By analogy, We will refer to this situation as the JUMP-RESPA1 integrator.
-More details are given in Appendix~\ref{sec:splittingdetails}.
+More details are given in SI, section 2.

 Let us now see how to simulate efficiently the processes $(W_s)_{s\geqslant 0}$ and $(\widetilde{W}_s)_{s\geqslant 0}$, and how this gives rise to a computational advantage.